 We do not offer a photocopying service, and self-service photocopying of archives, manuscripts or rare books is not permitted for conservation and security reasons.
-Some SOAS theses may be photocopied.
-Please contact staff in Archives and Special Collections for further details.
+Please contact staff in Special Collections for further details.

 - they comply with copyright law.

 - they are taken with the permission of the Supervisor on duty in the Special Collections Reading Room.